 Researchers have described at least three forms of achondrogenesis, designated as type 1A, type 1B, and type 2.
-The types are distinguished by their signs and symptoms, inheritance pattern, and genetic cause; however, types 1A and 1B are often hard to tell apart without genetic testing.
+The types are distinguished by their signs and symptoms, inheritance pattern, and genetic cause.
+However, types 1A and 1B are often hard to tell apart without genetic testing.

 Infants with achondrogenesis type 2, which is sometimes called the Langer-Saldino type, have short arms and legs, a narrow chest with short ribs, and underdeveloped lungs.
 This condition is also associated with a lack of ossification in the spine and pelvis.
 Distinctive facial features include a prominent forehead, a small chin, and, in some cases, an opening in the roof of the mouth (a cleft palate).
-The abdomen is enlarged, and affected infants often have a condition called hydrops fetalis in which excess fluid builds up in the body before birth.
+The abdomen is enlarged, and affected infants often have a condition called hydrops fetalis, in which excess fluid builds up in the body before birth.

 Achondrogenesis types 1A and 1B are rare genetic disorders; their incidence is unknown.
 Combined, achondrogenesis type 2 and hypochondrogenesis (a similar skeletal disorder) occur in 1 in 40,000 to 60,000 newborns.

-Achondrogenesis type 1B is the most severe skeletal disorder caused by mutations in the SLC26A2 gene.
+Achondrogenesis type 1B is the most severe of a spectrum of skeletal disorders caused by mutations in the SLC26A2 gene.
 This gene provides instructions for making a protein that is essential for the normal development of cartilage and for its conversion to bone.
-Mutations in the SLC26A2 gene disrupt the structure of developing cartilage, preventing bones from forming properly.
+Mutations in the SLC26A2 gene cause the skeletal problems characteristic of achondrogenesis type 1B by disrupting the structure of developing cartilage, which prevents bones from forming properly.

 Achondrogenesis type 2 is one of several skeletal disorders that result from mutations in the COL2A1 gene.
 This gene provides instructions for making a protein that forms type II collagen.
 This type of collagen is found mostly in cartilage and in the clear gel that fills the eyeball (the vitreous).
-It is essential for the normal development of bones and other tissues that form the body's supportive framework (connective tissues).
+It is essential for the normal development of bones and other connective tissues that form the body's supportive framework.
 Mutations in the COL2A1 gene interfere with the assembly of type II collagen molecules, which prevents bones and other connective tissues from developing properly.